 Instructions

-- Add water to come up at least halfway up the sides of the blender container.
+- Add enough WATER to fill about halfway up the height of the ingredients.

 Francine says